 To exercise lease options (to renew a lease or terminate early), you must take action by a specified date, which usually means notifying the owner/lessor of your intention to exercise the option.
-You might not need to track those notification dates to do your lease accounting calculations.
-However, failing to track these dates in your lease accounting system will come back to bite you.
+You might not need to track those notification dates to do your lease accounting calculations, but failing to track these dates in your lease accounting system will come back to bite you.

 You’ll want to record lease options so you can do hypothetical calculations that help you make the best decisions about exercising options.
-In Visual Lease, for example, you can see side-by-side comparisons with different options and schedules to see how they impact your business.
+A robust lease accounting system like Visual Lease, provides the ability to view side-by-side comparisons with different options and schedules to see how they impact your business.

-So what can happen if you’re not tracking the option dates?
-You might forget to notify the owner about a renewal option you intended to exercise.
-That probably means you’ll lose the favorable lease terms and pay much more for the renewal.
-Then all the due diligence you’ve done to choose the right financial plan is wasted.
+If you’re not tracking the option dates, you might forget to notify the owner about a renewal option you intended to exercise, which could mean you’d lose out on favorable lease terms and pay much more for the renewal.
+As a result, all the due diligence you’ve done to choose the right financial plan would potentially be wasted.

-How should you account for extra charges beyond fixed rent?
+How to account for extra charges beyond fixed rent?

 Ask yourself, what’s the intent of these charges?
 Are they really adjusted rents?
 Variable rents?
 Do they change based on specific circumstances?
-Talk to your accounting advisor to help you accurately interpret and extract the relevant expenses.
+Talking to your accounting advisor will help you accurately interpret and extract the relevant expenses.